-2. The Second Process is defined as the "Gender-Based Harassment and Discrimination Process," known as the "GBHD Process" and will apply if other allegations are invoked under this policy, based on other protected class harassment and discrimination that is not covered in the Title IX Process.
+2. The Second Process is defined as the "Gender-Based Harassment and Discrimination Process," known as the "GBHD Process" and will apply if other allegations are invoked under this policy that do not meet the jurisdictional requirements of Title IX..
 Such allegations include, but are not limited to, sexual exploitation, harassment based on sexual orientation, gender or gender identity, online misconduct, and other gender-based harassment and discrimination as defined in the Policy.
-The applicable resolution of such offenses, known as the GBHD Process, can also apply to sexual harassment (including sexual assault, dating violence, domestic violence, and stalking, as defined above) when jurisdiction does not fall within the Title IX Process, as determined by the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
-The GBHD Process involves an investigation, a three-person panel hearing, adjudication, and, if appropriate, the imposition of sanctions.
+The applicable resolution of such offenses, known as the GBHD Process, can also apply to sexual harassment

+(including sexual assault, dating violence, domestic violence, and stalking, as defined above) when jurisdiction does not fall within the Title IX Process, as determined by the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
+The GBHD Process involves an investigation, a threeperson panel hearing, adjudication, and, if appropriate, the imposition of sanctions.

-In order for a matter to qualify for adjudication under the GBHD adjudication process, the reported matter must fall outside of allegations of Sexual Harassment, Sexual Assault, Relationship Violence, or Stalking AND does not qualify under the Title IX Adjudication process OR when a report involves any alleged violation of Sexual Exploitation, Harassment based on Sexual Orientation, Gender, and Gender Identity, Online Misconduct, Complicity, and Retaliation:
+In order for a matter to fall under the GBHD adjudication process, the reported matter must fall outside of the jurisdictional requirements of Title IX, OR the reported matter must involve a claim of Sexual Exploitation, Harassment based on Sexual Orientation, Gender, and Gender Identity, Online Misconduct, Complicity, or Retaliation: